CallanVass/Portfolio-Website-New/README.md

 ### Screenshots

 **Please note that some screenshots show repitions of the background image in the page.
-This is due to image sizing, and the site does not look like this.**
+This is due to image sizing.
+The site does not look like this.**